Gottbetter & Partners, LLp Sponsored the Aegis Capital's Las Vegas Healthcare Conference 2013 on September 25th to 28th

 Gottbetter & Partners, LLP Sponsored the 2nd Annual Marcum MicroCap Conference on May 30th in NYC.
 Adam Gottbetter Spoke on Evaluating Pre Approval/Pre Revenue Life Sciences Companies.

-Gottbetter & Partners is a Gold Sponsor for the 2nd Annual Marcum MicroCap Conference to be held at the Grand Hyatt Hotel in New York City on May 30th.
-This one day investor conference is hosted by Marcum LLP, one of the top ten auditors of U.S. public companies.
+Gottbetter & Partners was a Gold Sponsor for the 2nd Annual Marcum MicroCap Conference held at the Grand Hyatt Hotel in New York City on May 30th.
+This one day investor conference was hosted by Marcum LLP, one of the top ten auditors of U.S. public companies.

-Adam Gottbetter, Managing Partner of Gottbetter & Partners will participate on the panel "Evaluating Pre Approval and Pre Revenue Life Science Companies" at the conference.
-This panel will discuss the importance of understanding the core science or technology, history and experience of the CEO and management team, it will analyze expenditures and burn - administrative vs. scientific, and will look at the depth of a company's IP, probability of post approval adoption and other concerns.
+Adam Gottbetter, Managing Partner of Gottbetter & Partners participated on the panel "Evaluating Pre Approval and Pre Revenue Life Science Companies" at the conference.
+This panel discussed the importance of understanding the core science or technology, history and experience of the CEO and management team, it analyzed expenditures and burn - administrative vs. scientific, and looked at the depth of a company's IP, probability of post approval adoption and other concerns.

 The Marcum MicroCap Conference is dedicated to introducing investors to the very best, undiscovered companies under $500 million in market capitalization.
-The Conference is expected to draw more than 1,000 attendees including senior personnel from almost 100 presenting public companies, leading institutional investors, directors, bankers and service providers to the microcap marketplace.
+The Conference drew more than 1,000 attendees including senior personnel from almost 100 presenting public companies, leading institutional investors, directors, bankers and service providers to the microcap marketplace.